 University Statement for use as Needed

 St. Cloud State University, founded as a normal school in 1869 along the oak-crowned banks of the Mississippi River, is located 70 miles northwest of Minneapolis.
-It is Minnesota's second-largest public university, boasting about 16,400 students from more than 80 nations.
+It is Minnesota's second-largest public university, boasting more than 16,200 students from more than 80 nations.
 St. Cloud State's undergraduate programs hold every national accreditation available.
 They range from mass communications, criminal justice and business to communication disorders, education and chemistry.
 St. Cloud State is one of the few universities in the Upper Midwest to offer programs in fields such as aviation, meteorology and geographic information systems.
 The university offers nearly 200 majors, minors and pre-professional programs in the colleges of Business, Education, Fine Arts and Humanities, Science and Engineering, and Social Sciences, and more than 60 graduate programs through its School of Graduate Studies.

 The following notes may be used in promotional materials and direct communications.